cutethanks/orthogonal-transformer/README.md

 The neural network architecture can significantly affect its signal propagation properties, which in turn shape its training dynamics [[Schoenholz et al., 2017]; [Poole et al., 2016]; [Cowsik et al., 2024]].
 For a given architecture, each point in the hyperparameter space may be characterized by a quantity called the critical length, which limits the maximum depth of effective signal propagation through the network at initialization.
 It has been proposed that the best trainability is achieved at the edge of chaos (criticality), where the critical length diverges.
 Away from criticality, perturbations in the forward pass, as well as gradients in the backward pass, grow or decay exponentially with depth.
 At criticality, both instead vary according to a power law with some critical exponent [[Doshi et al., 2023]].
 Residual connections and pre-layer normalization make a larger region of hyperparameter space critical [[Doshi et al., 2023]], which in practice enables good trainability with less extensive hyperparameter tuning.

 Gradient propagation is closely related to forward signal propagation.
-Indeed, the partial Jacobian matrix between layers $l_0$ and $l$ both locally approximates the chain of layer-wise transformations and directly determines how gradients are transformed when they are propagated from layer $l$ to layer $l_0$ [[Schoenholz et al., 2017]; [Doshi et al., 2023]].
+Indeed, the partial Jacobian matrix between layers $l_0$ and $l$, with $l>l_0$, both locally approximates the chain of layer-wise transformations and directly determines how gradients are transformed when they are propagated from layer $l$ to layer $l_0$ [[Schoenholz et al., 2017]; [Doshi et al., 2023]].
 In particular, preserving activation norms in the forward pass is related to maintaining stable gradient norms during backpropagation [[Doshi et al., 2023]; [Kedia et al., 2024]].
 A large body of work studies how to build very deep transformers that rely on either post-normalization or residual stream scaling to provide more control over the gradients, at least at initialization [[Kedia et al., 2024]; [Wang et al., 2022]].
 Recent works such as [[Kim et al., 2025]; [Oh et al., 2025]] empirically show that normalizing residual block outputs, or projecting out their radial component aligned with the activations, can improve training stability.

-We present a new orthogonal residual update rule for transformers that exactly preserves activation norms in the forward pass and exhibits stable layer-wise gradients.
+We present a new orthogonal residual update rule for transformers that exactly preserves activation norms in the forward pass at any training step and yields stable layer-wise gradients at initialization.
 We interpret the input activation to each residual block and its output (attention or MLP) as forming a bivector that generates a rotation in the two-dimensional plane they span.
 From this viewpoint, techniques like residual stream rescaling and orthogonal residual updates emerge naturally and can be viewed within a single unified framework.
 A similar geometric construction has recently been applied to positional encodings in transformers [[Zhang et al., 2025]].

 ### Orthogonal Transformer